If you test positive for COVID-19, you need to isolate from the community to help stop the spread of the virus.

 - keep a 1.5-metre distance from your household members

 - minimise the time you spend in shared spaces (for example, bathrooms, kitchens and sitting rooms)

-- wipe down shared surfaces (for example, bathroom taps and kitchen benches)
+- wipe down shared surfaces after use (for example, bathroom taps and kitchen benches)

 - do your own laundry.